SatvikG7/SatvikG7/README.md

 - 🌱 I’m currently learning Vue js, React js
 - 💞️ I’m looking to collaborate on NOTHING...
 - 📫 How to reach me satvik.g.code@gmail.com
+-    You can follow me on <a href="https://www.sololearn.com/profile/20675809">Sololearn</a>

 <!---